nubenetes/awesome-kubernetes/docs/jenkins.md

     * [github.com/jenkinsci/github-autostatus-plugin](https://github.com/jenkinsci/github-autostatus-plugin)
 * [20 Jenkins Plugins You Can’t Live Without](https://caylent.com/jenkins-plugins)
 * [youtube - CloudBeesTV: Jenkins Performance: Avoiding Pitfalls, Diagnosing Issues & Scaling for Growth](https://www.youtube.com/watch?v=yTafQ-e84eY)
+* [Jenkins opentelemetry-plugin 🌟](https://github.com/jenkinsci/opentelemetry-plugin) Publish Jenkins performances metrics to an OpenTelemetry endpoint, including distributed traces of job executions and health metrics of the controller.
+What if you could transform your jenkinsci pipeline into an observable transaction that can be analyzed using OpenTelemetry backends such as Elastic APM?
+Code analyzed via code?

 ## Externalizing Fingerprint Storage for Jenkins
 - New FingerprintStorage API to build external fingerprint storage plugins.